Students often struggle to understand the difference between copyright and plagiarism and sometimes run into trouble because of the confusion.

 Plagiarism is about using creative work without attribution ("giving credit"): Plagiarism is using someone else's words (or other creative output) and claiming them as your own or otherwise not giving them credit.
-It is to avoid plagiarism that we cite sources (among other reasons) and provide attribution for quotations and paraphrasing in our work.
+We cite sources (among other reasons) to avoid plagiarizing someone else's work and to attribute quotations and paraphrasing in our work.

 Nearly any use images, video, or audio are allowed in class presentations are made in face-to-face classes in a classroom setting is permitted.
 This broad exception does not apply to copying and distributing text so doing something like photocopying an article might not be allowed.

 We are sometimes asked by students or student clubs if it is okay to show a movie.
 As a general rule, clubs are not permitted to show movies in a public setting.

 There are, basically, two contexts in which you could show a movie without public performance rights (the license that allows you to show a movie legally in public when you are not the copyright owner): in your private home (as long as you're not opening it to the general public or charging admission) or in a classroom as part of a class.
 For virtually all other showings you will need have public performance rights in order to show a movie.